 Every sector wants to decarbonize.
 Perhaps none will have a harder time of it than industry, as the materials and products we use daily often rely on fossil fuels for energy, heat, and feedstock.
 In 2022, steel, cement, chemicals, aluminum, paper, and light industry generated a quarter of global CO2 emissions according to the International Energy Agency (IEA).
 For net-zero by 2050, the IEA estimates that industrial emissions must fall 3% per year on average.

-The SOSV Climate Tech Summit (Sept 26-27 / free & virtual / register now) will gather a panel of startups aiming to decarbonize chemical separation, industrial heat, and plastics.
+The SOSV Climate Tech Summit (Sept 26-27 / free & virtual) gathered a panel of startups aiming to decarbonize chemical separation, industrial heat, and plastics.
 Can they convince industrial conglomerates to adopt and scale their technologies?

 The sectors in question are considered “hard to abate” because they demand breakthroughs in science and engineering rather than mere changes in fuel sources.
 Moreover, industrial plants have long lifespans, so companies hesitate to retire assets that have decades of use left.
 The startups in this panel must demonstrate that their methods can match or outcompete the old means of production both on quality and long-term costs.

-Duncan Turner, General Partner at SOSV and Managing Director of HAX, will moderate the discussion.
+Duncan Turner, General Partner at SOSV and Managing Director of HAX, moderated the discussion.

 Dr. Mohammad Farahani